 In Holy Week of 1957, it was placed on public view for the first time over the new Altar in San Giorgio's Chapel in the Basilica of St Clare of Assisi.

-6" long, exquisitely hand-made in Italy, meticulous details!
+7.5" tall, Olive Wood, exquisitely hand-made in Italy, ON WOOD STAND, meticulous details!

 FREE LUMINOUS ROSARY AND VATICAN POSTCARD INCLUDED!